 PORTRAITS OF EXILE

-Portraits of Exile is a three-part non-fiction illustrated series, experimenting with material and form.
-The book uses translucent sheets as a means to document intangible memories, interspersing them with regular sheets of paper to represent physical realities.
-The text is interwoven with perforated models of homes to be constructed as a means of providing pause in the narrative and to suggest that home is not just a physical space, but an emotional and cognitive reality that we consciously build.
+Portraits of Exile is a three-part non-fiction illustrated series that experiments with material and form.
+Combining translucent sheets to evoke intangible memories with regular paper to ground physical realities, the books explore the layered nature of human experience.
+Perforated models of homes are woven into the narrative, offering moments of pause and symbolizing that home is more than a physical space—it is an emotional and cognitive reality we consciously construct.

-An adaptation of these books has been published by Katha, a non-profit based in Delhi.
-And you can read more about the process of making the books in this interview conducted by Ayushree Nandan.
+An adaptation of Portraits of Exile has been published by Katha, a Delhi-based non-profit.
+You can learn more about the making of the series in this interview with Ayushree Nandan.
+You can also read about it in the Alipore Post thanks to Rohini Kejriwal

 Homecoming is the story of an elderly woman named Kizom, who ran away from home at the age of sixteen without telling anyone as she was sure to be dissuaded.
 In India, she faced many challenges starting afresh, helping in the construction of houses and schools in their newly allocated home.
 Depicted above - Kizom assumes her family thinks she has been eaten by Yama, the god of death.